Traumatic bonding

+Recent developments and contemporary research

+Weaponized attachment

+Weaponized attachment is a pattern of manipulation in which an emotional bond, formed through shared trauma, emotional vulnerability, and intense affection, is deliberately created then exploited to control another person.
+By recognizing that abusers intentionally cultivate then exploit emotional attachment, Mags Lesiak reconceptualizes trauma bonding as a strategic system of coercive control rather than a victim's psychological response to trauma.
+The emotional attachment is maintained through intermittent reinforcement by alternating care and cruelty, described as a "two-faced soulmate" profile in which perpetrators combine intense affection with sudden withdrawal, secrecy, or hostility to create psychological captivity even without physical force.

+Weaponized attachment shifts the focus of trauma bonding to the intentional actions of the perpetrator and has implications for policy and frontline practice.
+It is argued that risk tools measuring domestic partner violence need to consider coercive control as a mechanism of abuse with or without recent physical violence.
+The framework also suggests that professionals in mental health and social work should be trained to recognize the "two-faced soulmate" perpetrator profile and their intentional actions and use a weaponized attachment lens to place responsibility on the perpetrator's manipulations rather than the victim's psychology.

 Context

 In the 1980s, Donald G. Dutton and Susan L. Painter explored the concept of traumatic bonding theory in the context of abusive relationships and domestic violence.
 This work was then further studied in the contexts of parent-child relationships, sexual exploitation, and more.
 Patrick Carnes described trauma bonding as "the misuse of fear, excitement, sexual feelings, and sexual physiology to entangle another person."
 Traumatic bonding is also described as "[a] strong emotional attachment between an abused person and his or her abuser, formed as a result of the cycle of violence."
 Carnes also studied traumatic bonding theory in the context of betrayal, which involved the exploitation of the victim's trust and/or sense of power by the abuser.